mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **AK-97**

 The AK-97 will never go out of style, especially since it still looks like its mid-twentieth-century predecessor.
 Built for reliability and endurance, it’s not the prettiest girl at the dance, but it can sure shake a tailfeather.

-**Ares Alpha**

-Made famous in the hands of Ares Firewatch teams, the Alpha quickly became a worldwide success with UCAS and CAS special operators along with a myriad of Desert Wars teams.
-The integrated underbarrel grenade launcher, smartgun system, and an innovative design for superior handling make it special.

 **Colt M23**